MeganClo/Team-Profile-Generator/README.md

 # Team Profile Generator

 ## Description
 This application is designed to allow a user to build a simple team profile page that lists each team member and some necessary infomation about them.
+See a walk-though of this application and how to use it [here](https://drive.google.com/file/d/1w5uy1ak9Rda6Q6L-v73uut04zJ3ForNU/view?usp=sharing)

 ## Table of Contents
 * [Installation](#Installation)